Justin113D/BlenderSASupport/README.md

   5. if the addon didnt appear in the addon list, look up "SA2 Model formats support"
   6. enable the addon
   7. Enjoy!

+Usage Guide:

+Material editor:
+ Each material will now have an "SA Material Properties" menu, in which you can edit the material properties for the corresponding formats.
+Hovering above a property will display a description. (material previewing in blender not possible yet)

+Author and description:
+ In the scene tab of the properties panel, the menu "SA file menu" has been added, which holds the Author and Description, which will be written into the file at export

+How to export:
+ when ready, you can export